dialpad/dialtone/apps/dialtone-documentation/docs/design/icons/index.md

 ### Exporting

-1. [Create a new branch](https://github.com/dialpad/dialtone/blob/staging/packages/dialtone-css/.github/CONTRIBUTING.md#making-a-pull-request) in [dialtone](https://github.com/dialpad/dialtone/tree/b66ad612cfa0768712ce6427b806d432ad27b394) repo starting with "dlt-xxxx-" in the name.
+1. [Create a new branch](https://github.com/dialpad/dialtone/tree/staging/packages/dialtone-css/.github/CONTRIBUTING.md#making-a-pull-request) in [dialtone](https://github.com/dialpad/dialtone/tree/staging) repo starting with "dlt-xxxx-" in the name.
-2. Place the exported SVG file(s) in the appropriate folder category inside `./src/svg/`, files names should be on kebab-case.
+2. Place the exported SVG file(s) in the appropriate folder category inside `./src/svg/`, files names should be in kebab-case.
 3. Run `pnpm run build`
 4. Add keywords related to the icon(s) in the `./src/icons.json` file.
-5. [Commit](https://github.com/dialpad/dialtone/blob/b66ad612cfa0768712ce6427b806d432ad27b394/.github/COMMIT_CONVENTION.md) and push your branch to [dialtone](https://github.com/dialpad/dialtone/tree/b66ad612cfa0768712ce6427b806d432ad27b394).
+5. [Commit](https://github.com/dialpad/dialtone/tree/staging/.github/COMMIT_CONVENTION.md) and push your branch to [dialtone](https://github.com/dialpad/dialtone/tree/staging).
-6. Open a pull request, once approved it can be merged into main and will go out in the next [dialtone](https://github.com/dialpad/dialtone/tree/b66ad612cfa0768712ce6427b806d432ad27b394) release.
+6. Open a pull request, once approved it can be merged into main and will go out in the next [dialtone](https://github.com/dialpad/dialtone/tree/staging) release.

 <script setup>
 import { ref } from 'vue';